Canine Epilepsy Research

 YOU CAN HELP!

-In order to track down the genes that cause epilepsy in dogs, blood samples from normal and affected dogs are needed.
+In order to track down the genes that cause epilepsy in dogs, blood samples from both normal and affected dogs are needed.
 Each breed is studied individually.
-To begin the original mapping study for a breed, the researchers must have a minimum of blood samples from 25 sibling pairs.
-The dogs must be from the same litter or separate litters, as long as the parents are the same for both litters.
-One dog must have a history of seizures.
+To begin the original mapping study for a breed, the researchers were looking for a minimum of blood samples from 25 sibling pairs.
+The dogs had to be from the same litter or separate litters, as long as the parents were the same for both litters.
+One dog had to have a history of seizures.
 The other dog must never have had a seizure.

 HERE ARE LINKS FOR PARTICIPATING IN THE STUDY